vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Other incorrect delete commands to try: `find_contact @`, `...`<br>
       Expected: Similar to previous.

+### Adding a tag

+1. Adding a tag while all tags are being shown

+   1. Prerequisites: List all tags using the `view_tags` command.
+Multiple tags in the list.

+   1. Test case: `add_tag t/clients`<br>
+      Expected: `clients` tag is added.
+Details of the added tag shown in the status message.
+Returns back to home page.

+   1. Test case: `add_tag t/`<br>
+      Expected: No tag is added.
+Error details shown in the status message.
+Returns back to home page.

+   1. Other incorrect add tag commands to try: `add_tag`, `add_tag x`, `...`<br>
+      Expected: Similar to previous.

+2. Adding a tag while on the home page

+   1. Prerequisites: Be on the home screen using the `home` command.

+   2. Test case: `add_tag t/clients`<br>
+      Expected: `clients` tag is added.
+Details of the added tag shown in the status message.

+   3. Test case: `add_tag t/`<br>
+      Expected: No tag is added.
+Error details shown in the status message.

+   4. Other incorrect add tag commands to try: `add_tag`, `add_tag x`, `...`<br>
+      Expected: Similar to previous.

+3. Adding a tag after selecting an event

+   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.

+   2. Test case: `add_tag t/clients`<br>
+      Expected: `clients` tag is added.
+Details of the added tag shown in the status message.
+Returns back to home page.

+   3. Test case: `add_tag t/`<br>
+      Expected: No tag is added.
+Error details shown in the status message.
+Returns back to home page.

+   4. Other incorrect add tag commands to try: `add_tag`, `add_tag x`, `...`<br>
+      Expected: Similar to previous.

 ### Deleting a tag

 1. Deleting a tag while all tags are being shown